sigfredonin/Z80-John-Bell-80-280/README.md

 ### Decompiling

-Because the program is so short, I decompiled it by hand and ran the source through an assembler, with this result:
+Because the program is so short, I decompiled it by hand and ran the source through an assembler to verify it, with this result:

 ```
 0001   0000             ; TEST 1